MisterMoody/twigTemplates/README.md

 | auto_reload | boolean *(recompiles templates)* |
 | autoescape | string *(sets default strategy)* |

 Finally, the `if() {} else {}` statement is used to establish **Routing** methods for a global navigation system based on the `$nav` variable defined above it.
+The line makes use of `($_SERVER['REQUEST_URI'])`, which is a combination of a superglobal variable that, in this case, acts as an array and provides access to specified paths for `<nav>` links.

-The statement directs the user to a desired page using the `render()` method as illustrated below:
+All `<nav>` links are written in a logical order so that the statement can direct the user to a desired page using the `render()` method as illustrated below:
 > `echo $twig->render('xxx.twig', ['nav' => $nav]);`

-The setup for this system spans three pages and utilizes a routing strategy that is extensible.
+The setup for this system spans three pages and utilizes a routing strategy that is extensible by simply copying the entire `elseif () {}` statement and modifying page names.
 This topic is thoroughly explained in the self-titled section below.

 ### The `templates/` Folder
 The ```templates/``` folder is **a storage facility for the basic layout of a site, and template content that the layout template inherits**.
 The only kind of files that exist here end with the `.twig` extension.